advocateddrummer/vim-introduction/README.md

  * `N` repeat last search in the opposite direction.
  * There are even more ways to repeat searches, read the manual.

+There are useful and flexible ways to search a text in a case sensitive or insensitive manner.
+The settings that I find most useful are: `set ignorecase` and `set smartcase` (`:help ignorecase`, `:help smartcase`).
+If `ignorecase` is on and `smartcase` is off, searching for foo or Foo will find the text foo, Foo, FOO, fOo, foO, and fOO.
+However, if `smartcase` is also on, the search will become case sensitive as soon as a capitol character is included in the pattern; i.e. searching for fOO will *only* find the word fOO.
+Another way to force case sensitive/insensitive searching without these settings is to use `\c` and `\C` in the search pattern (`:help \c`, `:help \C`).

 Search and Replace
 ------------------
 (`:help substitute`)